harlow/go-micro-services/README.md

-# HTTP up front, Protobufs in the rear.
+# HTTP up front, TCP in the rear.

-An experiment with Golang micro-services that accept external HTTP requests and then leverage [Protocol Buffers][3] for inter-service tcp communication.
+An experiment with Golang micro-services that accept external HTTP requests and then leverage TCP and [Protocol Buffers][3] for inter-service communication.

 ![likes_sequence](https://cloud.githubusercontent.com/assets/739782/6634233/3046c1ec-c912-11e4-96cd-84cf359aa6dc.png)